redcican/final_project/README.md

 **There are alot of features need to be added, so it would be great if you can join with me**

-Feel free to reach out to me on LinkedIn (http://www.linkedin.com/in/lucnguyenvn) if you would like to discuss further, it would be a pleasure (honestly).

 ## 2. How to use EasyML